ibm-cloud-docs/logs-router/route_precedence.md

 # Understanding routing precedence
 {: #routes_precedence}

-You can configure precisely where {{site.data.keyword.logs_routing_full_notm}} routes platform logs in your account.
+By configuring {{site.data.keyword.logs_routing_full_notm}} routing rules, you can specify how and where platform logs are routed in your account.
 - You can use route rule inclusion filters to provide elevated control over how your platform logs are routed.
 - You can configure default targets by using {{site.data.keyword.logs_routing_full_notm}} settings to collect logs that are generated in the account and do not have a routing rule associated to define where they are routed
 .
 How the configuration is processed determines the final destination where platform logs are sent; each platform log is processed individually.

-1. If a route rule's inclusion filters match the platform log, the platform log is sent to the configured targets.
-Route rules are processed sequentially, the first match is used.
-If there are multiple routes, all route rules will be processed to find a match.

-    If a matched route rule uses the `drop` action, the platform log will be dropped and no destinations will receive it.

-2. If the platform log does not match any route rules, the [default targets setting](/docs/logs-router?topic=logs-router-target-default) is used to route the platform log to the default targets.
+## How are routes and rules applied
+{: #routes_precedence_how}

+1. Routes are processed independently.

+    If platform logs match rules in multiple routes, those logs will be sent to all targets attached to the matched rules.

+2. Route rules are processed in order.

+    Route rules are processed sequentially.
+The first match is used.

+    Once a platform log matches a rule within a route, it will not be processed by subsequent rules in that same route.

+    If a match is found and the rule specifies to drop logs, the logs are discarded.

+3. Unmatched platform logs are discarded.

+    Platform logs that do not meet any criteria are sent to the default targets.
+For more information, see [default targets setting](/docs/logs-router?topic=logs-router-target-default).

-3. If the platform log does not match any route rules, and no default target is defined, the platform log is dropped.
+    If no default target is set, logs are not routed.